geeknik/glitch-gremlin-ai/SECURITY.md

 - Use official channels for downloads and updates
 - Keep your wallet software and operating system up to date
 - Never share your private keys or seed phrases
+- Use hardware wallets for large token holdings
+- Enable 2FA on all accounts
+- Verify transaction details before signing

 ### For Developers
 - Use the latest version of the SDK